 Early on, there are no symptoms of glaucoma, which is why it is so important for people in high risk groups to have their eyes checked.
 There is no pain, and often times people don’t realize there is a problem until their vision becomes compromised.
 Patients can start to lose their peripheral vision first, resulting in what can be called “tunnel vision.”
 Damage to the optic nerve can not be reversed and causes permanent vision loss.
 Glaucoma can develop in one or both eyes.

 Glaucoma can be detected through several tests including visual acuity, visual field testing (testing your peripheral vision), a dilated eye exam to check your retina and optic nerve for signs of damage, and a tonometry test, most commonly known as the eye puff test.
-EyeCare Specialties is one of the few clinics in Lincoln and Beatrice that have all the most current tests necessary to diagnose and treat glaucoma.
+EyeCare Specialties is one of the few local clinics that have all the most current tests necessary to diagnose and treat glaucoma.
 If you have high eye pressure, your doctor will want to check you for additional symptoms of glaucoma.

 To gauge your risk of developing glaucoma or to find out more about how to slow its progression, visit your EyeCare Specialties optometrist today.